blackberry/Falco-bypasses/README.md

 ### Bypass crypto mining detections

 Falco default ruleset has two rules able to detect a crypto miner: **Detect outbound connections to common miner pool ports** and **Detect crypto miners using the Stratum protocol**.
 However, the former is disabled by default due to noisiness and the latter is bypassable.
 Taking a closer look at **Detect crypto miners using the Stratum protocol** conditions we see that it depends on creation of the new process while looking for `stratum+tcp` in command line arguments.
-This condition is too restrictive for three reasons: first, it does not take into account the new stratum V2 protocol developed recently[^6]; secondly, stratum is merely a protocol to support a pool mining mode with direct mining mode ignored; (3) the rule does not take into account possibility of miner starting without the pool url and adding it at a later stage.
+This condition is too restrictive for three reasons: first, it does not take into account the new stratum V2 protocol developed recently[^6]; secondly, stratum is merely a protocol to support a pool mining mode with direct mining mode ignored; (3) the rule does not take into account the possibility of a miner starting without the pool url and adding it at a later stage.

 <ins>Rules bypassed:</ins> **Detect crypto miners using the Stratum protocol**